 The Best Backpacker Accommodation In Sydney

-While accommodation in Sydney is on the expensive side, there are a couple of great hostels that are helping keep your travel budget down around the city!
+While accommodation in Sydney Australia is on the expensive side, there are a couple of great hostels that are helping keep your travel budget down around the city!

 Check out these backpacker hostels in Sydney for great quality accommodation, cheap prices, fun atmosphere and good vibes!

 The legendary Mad Monkey Hostels got their start in Cambodia, developing a reputation as being the best party backpackers in the country, while also having a huge focus on sustainability and responsible travel.

 Since then they’ve spread to be all over Southeast Asia, and have now crossed the seas and opened up a new hostel in Sydney in 2018!